DETAILED ACTION

 determining that the speakers of the subset of one or more speakers and the particular speaker speak in a same media file (74: need for the facility is the ability to identify the individuals receiving outgoing calls from within the facility who could possibly be involved in a criminal activity in collusion with the inmates.
 The current disclosure describes an automated process to create BVPs for the caller as well as the called party in calls originating either inside or outside a facility, and to create BVP's from any source of audio data originating from inside or outside the facility.; 95: An occasion where this is useful is if the inmate is on a watch list and the agency wants to know who is leaving him a voice mail in real time.; 98; 140).

-Regarding claim 8 Horton teaches The method of claim 1, further comprising:
+Regarding claim 8 Horton teaches The method of claim 1, where outputting the indication includes generating the indication based on:

-identifying, by the computing system, one or more media files that include speech by the particular speaker (149: request the system return all calls that originate from the secure facility in which the person of interest is a speaker.).
+identifying, by the computing system, that the first association indicates one or more media files that include speech by the particular speaker (149: request the system return all calls that originate from the secure facility in which the person of interest is a speaker.).

 Regarding claim 10 Horton teaches The method of claim 1,